-In 2019, there was a hearing on the consequences of the American FATCA legislation in the European Parliament in Brussels to discuss FATCA and the resulting problems for European citizens.
-Parliament raised questions regarding the US FATCA-implementation in the EU.
+In 2019, there was a hearing on the consequences of the American FATCA legislation at the European Parliament in Brussels to discuss FATCA and the resulting problems for European citizens.
+Parliament raised questions regarding the US FATCA implementation in the EU.

 Ever since the vote on the Foreign Account Tax Compliance Act (FATCA) in 2014, they have been targeted by the US Government, which is demanding they pay US taxes on income that is paid to them outside of America.